 The network cards sold by us through our webshop uses Intel and is verified for use with Machine Vision cameras: https://shop-world.swingcatalyst.com/products/poe-dual-network-card

 PoE Network cards

 Please note PoE network cards require power from the computers power supply, a SATA to 4-pin Molex connector / adapter might be necessary.

-It is also possible to use other gigabit network cards, but it is important to note that the card must support Jumbo Frames / Jumbo Packets.
+It is also possible to use other Gigabit network cards, but it is important to note that the card must support Jumbo Frames / Jumbo Packets.
 Generally speaking we don't recommend using other chipsets than those by Intel for compatibility purposes.

 - Configure the network card to accept "Jumbo Frames (9K)"

 - Install the drivers and make sure to accept installation of the "filter" driver (note: the filter driver is different for each camera manufacturer, make sure you install and enable the one for the camera type you're using).